neo4j-labs/cypher-workbench/api/README.md

-# Solutions Workbench API
+# Cypher Workbench API
-The GraphQL and Cypher API code for Solutions Workbench.
+The GraphQL and Cypher API code for Cypher Workbench.

 ## Install Dependencies